evilmog/ntlmv1-multi/README.md

 ./hashcat -m 14000 -a 3 -1 charsets/DES_full.charset --hex-charset hashes.txt ?1?1?1?1?1?1?1?1
 ```

-Now the first and most important thing is the password used in this case is hashcat and we can verify the ntlm hash with
+Now the first and most important thing is the password used in this case is "password" and we can verify the ntlm hash with
 ```
-echo -n hashcat | iconv -f utf8 -t utf16le | openssl dgst -md4
+echo -n password | iconv -f utf8 -t utf16le | openssl dgst -md4
-(stdin)= b4b9b02e6f09a9bd760f388b67351e2b
+(stdin)= 8846f7eaee8fb117ad06bdd830b7586c
 ```

 With hashcat utils ct3_to_ntlm.bin that atom wrote you can calculate the last 4 characters of the NTLM hash from the NTLMv1 challenge, which the tool outputs